JhonEgbret/Geopolis/Pavinio Jorel.md

 > - [[Anna Yazel]] (Ex-Wife)
 > - [[Sarah Suki ]](Daughter)

-Pavinio Jorel is a lone Space Hiker known for his charisma and silver tongue.
-In the years following his defeat at the Third Universal Strike, he began a hike towards the Border to the Forgotten Systems
+Pavinio Jorel is a lone [[Space Hiker]] and Conqueror known for his charisma and silver tongue.
+In the years following his defeat at the [[Universal Strike|Third Universal Strike]], he began a decades-long hike towards the [[Border]] to the [[Forgotten Systems]] for an unexplained reason.